-This Demonstration shows two alternative representations of a ternary phase diagram, which is used to describe the phase behavior of three-component mixtures.
-The black point, which can be moved by the user, represents the composition of the mixture, and each corner of the triangle is a pure component.
+This Demonstration shows two representations of a ternary phase diagram, which is used to represent the phase behavior of three-component mixtures.
+Move the black dot to any location within the triangle by clicking on that location, which represents the overall composition of the mixture.
+Each corner of the triangle corresponds to a pure component.
 The mass fraction of a component in the mixture is read off the axis that is the same color as that component in the standard view.
-A line is drawn through the point parallel to the base of the triangle that is opposite the corner corresponding to that pure component.
-In the alternate representation, the mass fraction of a component is determined by drawing a line through the point and perpendicular to the base opposite that component.
+These axes are labeled by drawing a line through the point; this line is parallel to the base of the triangle that is opposite the corner corresponding to that pure component.
+In the "alternate view", the mass fraction of a component is determined by drawing a line through the point and perpendicular to the base opposite that component.
 The fraction of the distance from the base to the corner is the mass fraction of that component.
-These diagrams can also be drawn using mole fractions instead of mass fractions.
+Ternary phase diagrams can also be drawn using mole fractions instead of mass fractions.